Xylopyrographer/STAC/manual/STAC Users Manual.md

     * Has the IP address of the switch changed?
 Check with someone that might know.
 If so, whew&mdash;problem solved.
 Just pop up to the section on [Reconfiguring the STAC](#ReconfiguringtheSTAC).
 Check and re-enter the new IP Address of the switch, submit that and the other info required and you'll be great.

 * *If the STAC has never connected to this switch before:*
-    *  The IP address of the switch was probably entered incorrectly on the web browser Configuration form.
+    *  The IP address or port number of the switch was probably entered incorrectly on the web browser Configuration form.
 Pop up to the section on [Reconfiguring the STAC](#ReconfiguringtheSTAC).
-Check and re-enter the IP Address of the switch, along with the other info required and you'll be good to go.
+Check and re-enter the IP Address and port number of the switch, along with the other info required and you'll be good to go.

+* *If the STAC is being used in an emulated environment:*
+    * The IP address or port number of the STAC and the emulated device are probably not in sync.
+Check the configuration requirements of the system and change either the configuration of the system or the STAC as in [Reconfiguring the STAC](#ReconfiguringtheSTAC) so they match.
+See also [Special Configurations](#SpecConfig).

 <a name="BPX"></a>**Other Considerations**
 <div style="margin-left: 2em;">It is possible that the big purple X (BPX) will appear and then a second or two later disappear with the normal channel status display shown.